Patrick-Cole/pygmi/README.rst

 Overview
 --------

 PyGMI stands for Python Geoscience Modelling and Interpretation.
 It is a modelling and interpretation suite aimed at magnetic, gravity, remote sensing and other datasets.
+PyGMI has a graphical user interface, and is meant to be run as such.

 PyGMI is developed at the `Council for Geoscience <http://www.geoscience.org.za>`_ (Geological Survey of South Africa).